Pylons/pyramid/docs/narr/views.rst

    config.add_view('myproject.views.add_entry', name='add.html',
                    context='myproject.models.IBlog', permission='add')

-When an authentication policy is enabled, this view will be protected with the ``add`` permission.
-The view will *not be called* if the user does not possess the ``add`` permission relative to the current :term:`context` and an authorization policy is enabled.
+When an :term:`authorization policy` is enabled, this view will be protected with the ``add`` permission.
+The view will *not be called* if the user does not possess the ``add`` permission relative to the current :term:`context`.
 Instead the :term:`forbidden view` result will be returned to the client as per :ref:`protecting_views`.

 .. index::
    single: view lookup